Cristian243342/Tic_Tac_Toe__VS__Monteeeeee_Carlooooo/README.md

 ---
 &nbsp;

-## Final words: REDO
+## Final words

-Whether you want to have fun, or read the source code and still have some fun (*what a source code!*), ```XOR 0``` is a wonderful way to get your attention, at least for a while (we think).
+Whether you want to have fun, or read the source code and still have some fun (*what a time to be alive!*), ***XOR 0*** is a wonderful way to get your attention, at least for a while (we think).
 So, why not give it a try today?